 Optional: Insert one simple image here as a visual pause.

-Dating for Love After 50: A Different Intention
+What Dating for Love After 50 Looks Like

 Now let’s talk about dating for love.